Donella365/azure-active-directory-lab/README.md

 ---

-## Clean Up

-Do not delete the VM if continuing to Lab 03 — the Windows Server VM is reused as a log forwarder for the Splunk SIEM lab.

----

 ## Key Learning
 Tried to create an OU named `Computers`.
 It failed immediately.
 Active Directory had already created the built-in `Computers` container when the server was promoted to a Domain Controller.
 My command wasn't the issue — I was trying to create something that already existed.
 Every fresh AD domain has this container by default; it's expected behavior, not a mistake.